erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 WARNING: no reference transcripts were found for the genomic sequences where reads were mapped!
 Please make sure the -G annotation file uses the same naming convention for the genome sequences.
 `
+* Syntax error due to accidentally deleting closeout parenthesis when creating array7 :`array7=($(ls $CR/*.bam)`.

-  * Same Stringtie merge error due to the mergelisted happen for the deLorgeril, Rubio, and Probiotic file.
+* Same Stringtie merge error due to the mergelisted happen for the deLorgeril, Rubio, and Probiotic file (`HISAT2_Stringtie_deLorgeril_Rubio_Pro_error_2_7_2020`).
 Though the HISAT2 alignment finished correctly.
-Need to redo Stringtie for these transcriptomes as well.
+Need to redo Stringtie mergelist onward for these transcriptomes as well.
         ` $ cat HISAT2_Stringtie_deLorgeril_Rubio_Pro_error_2_7_2020` # this files holds the alignment rate statistics for the HISAT mapping

-* Before fixing Stringtie mergelist error, going to delete the sam files and trimmed and filtered filles from deLorgeril_Rubio_Pro that finished alignment with HISAT2.
+* Before fixing Stringtie mergelist error, going to delete the sam files and trimmed and filtered files from deLorgeril_Rubio_Pro that finished alignment with HISAT2.
         `# Checking number of sam files and bam files to see that they match
         $ pwd  /data3/marine_diseases_lab/erin/2017_2020_Transcriptome_Analysis/pipeline_files/C_gig_Bac_Viral_subset/2020_Raw_Transcriptome_Data/C_gig_deLorgeril_OsHV1_SRA
         $ ls *.bam | wc -l # 42